ThanushaGali/TrailCoders/README.md

-# GigShield - AI-Powered Weekly Income Protection for Quick Commerce Delivery Workers
+# GigShield - AI Powered Weekly Income Protection for Quick Commerce Delivery Workers

-# 📌 Problem Statement
+## 📌 Problem Statement

 Quick commerce delivery partners working with platforms like Zepto, Blinkit, and Instamart operate in highly time-sensitive and hyperlocal environments.
 Their income is directly dependent on continuous order flow within small delivery zones.